Cedar Roofing Installation: The Top 5 Things You Must Know

 It’s recommended to consult the local building code office for the installation method approved in your area.
 Additionally, extra care must be taken to ensure proper spacing between the cedar shingles or shakes.
 We know that cedar can warp or curl without proper airing and ventilation and depending on the general climate of the area, so it is highly advisable to check with your building manual before carrying out the task.
 It is vital as well to get the proper measurements before installing the starter course, deciding on the length of overhang or you could leave parts of your home exposed and unprotected.

-It is also wise to test out the fitting of the shakes or shingles to see what it looks like and so you can make any required adjustments before actually nailing them down.
+It is also wise to test out the fitting of the shakes or shingles to see what it looks like and so you can make any required adjustments before actually nailing them down – if you don’t do this it is likely you will need cedar roofing repair later on.
 During the cedar roofing installation process you also need to be painstakingly accurate in measuring from the eaves up to the butt ends to ensure proper alignment all throughout your entire roof.
 You can consult with your local building code to know the ridge ventilation requirements appropriate for your area and climate.

 As mentioned above, the length of the nail is vital to hold the shakes or shingles together.
 The right amount of force used to fire the nail gun is also important to prevent the wood from being damaged.
 Weather is also an element to think about.
 You must ensure a nice, sunny weather before starting the installation process as you can run into problems trying to install a roof in the rain.